allan-z/sparsity-pnp-rsm/README.md

   - Plug-and-Play (PnP) priors
   - and combinations of them

-with general version and accelerated version of that using FFT that is tailored for the specific problem of rotating scatter mask gamma imaging.
+with a general version and an accelerated version of that using FFT that is tailored for the specific problem of rotating scatter mask gamma imaging.